 Learn how to make a quiche!
-This easy to follow tutorial show you a simple method for creating this delicious and impressive brunch dish.
+This easy to follow step-by-step tutorial shows you a simple method for creating this delicious and impressive brunch or breakfast egg dish.

 A Deceptively Easy Entre

 Quiche is one of those interesting dishes…it’s always elegant, well-received, and is usually met with “oohs” and “ahhs.

 It makes the recipient feel special, and as though you put in a LOT of work to make such an impressive meal.

 The truth is though, there are few things I regularly make in my kitchen that are simpler than a quiche.
 It’s easier than making an omelet and less restrictive than following an egg bake recipe.

 As long as you have 40-ish minutes to wait for it to bake (yes, the most difficult part of making a quiche is waiting for the timer to go off) it’s a very simple meal to feed your family and guests.

 What You’ll Need to Make a Quiche

 - 4 eggs